sagemath/trac_to_gh/Issue 2394.md

 ```
 Assignee: boothby

-Wrap the newforms class in eclib
+Wrap the newforms class in eclib.
+Patches will depend upon an updated eclib.

 Issue created by migration from https://trac.sagemath.org/ticket/2394